windmill-labs/windmilldocs/docs/misc/4_contributing/index.md

 Here are some ways you can contribute to our platform:

-- **Share Your Work**: [Upload your Scripts, Flows, Apps, and Resource Types](../1_share_on_hub/index.md) to Windmill Hub.
+- **Share Your Work**: [Upload your Scripts, Flows, Apps, and Resource types](../1_share_on_hub/index.md) to Windmill Hub.
 Approved high-quality submissions are accessible for community use.
 - **Code Contributions**: Enhance the [Windmill codebase](https://github.com/windmill-labs/windmill) by submitting pull requests (PRs) on GitHub.
 Bug reports and feature requests are valuable—please file an issue to start the conversation.
 - **Community Engagement**: Join our [Discord community](https://discord.com/invite/V7PM2YHsPB) to offer suggestions, assist others, or discuss your ideas.

-## Security Bounty Program
+## Security bounty program

 We are committed to rewarding white hat hackers who help us by identifying and reporting significant security vulnerabilities.